-Partners and Roles: CHNEP coordinates the TAC subcommittees and CRSAVTWG.
-Together these collaborative groups include: FDEP Charlotte Harbor and Aquatic Preserves, Florida Sea Grant, FWC, SWFWMD, SFWMD, Lee County, Charlotte County, Sarasota County, SCCF, FGCU and Johnson Engineering.
+Partners and Roles: CHNEP coordinates the TAC subcommittee and other SAV working groups including the SWER and SWFLSWG.
+Other partners in the TAC or working groups include: FDEP Charlotte Harbor and Aquatic Preserves, Florida Sea Grant, FWC, SWFWMD, SFWMD, Lee County, Charlotte County, Sarasota County, SCCF, and FGCU.